traefik/traefik/docs/configuration/backends/web.md

 ### Authentication

+!!! note
+    The `/ping` path of the api is excluded from authentication (since 1.4).

 - Basic Authentication

 Passwords can be encoded in MD5, SHA1 and BCrypt: you can use `htpasswd` to generate those ones.